Oasis Under Glass: Buffalo's Botanical Gardens

 2005 was a year of re-inventing.
 An admission fee was charged to the public for the first time as a way to help the Society become self-sustaining.
 The admission fee also required a major renovation to include space for an admission desk and a gift shop.
 Additional renovations included expanded restrooms for visitors and hardscape walkways leading up to the front entrance.
 The main palm dome was reconfigured, the horticulture collection within was replaced and a new automatic, thermostatically controlled misting system was installed.
 This system was designed to keep the plants healthy and help to make their care more efficient.
 The misting system was also installed in greenhouse 2 and 3.

-Greenhouses 11 and 12 were completely renovated and restored between 2005-2007 as outlined in the master plan.
+Greenhouses 11 and 12 were completely renovated and restored between 2005 and 2007 as outlined in the master plan.
 In 2007 the Outdoor Children’s Garden was constructed and opened to the public.
 The Society and Erie County constructed an administration building, two state-of-the-art greenhouses and a visitor parking lot in 2011.

 A comprehensive strategic plan was created in 2011 to span the following three years.
 The strategic intent of the plan is for the Botanical Gardens to take its rightful place as an essential community cultural institution -- the horticultural hub of Western New York, perceived by all as the primary reference center for everything botanical.
 Through a broad array of attractions, programs and services, we will be relevant to the interests and lives of an ever-expanding audience.